Nominees ATR Board 2024-2026

 Dr. Jelena Lange, Charles University, Czech Republic

-Extended Board Members
+Associate Board Members

-Dr. Angela Luisa Prendin, Aarhus University, Denmark
+Dr. Angela Luisa Prendin, University of Padua, Italy

-I am a dendroecologist interested in the responses of woody plants to environmental and climatic variability and biotic disturbances from local to landscape scale.
-I am involved in the organization of events such as the international training school in quantitative wood anatomy and the Q-NET network supported by the Association for Tree Ring Research (ATR).
-I wish to stand for election as Associate Board Member of the ATR board.
-I joined the ATR in 2015 and since then I have enjoyed every single event I have attended, from the European Dendroecological Fieldweek to the TRACE conferences.
-I am very motivated to contribute achieving the goals of ATR by joining the effort of international colleagues.
+I am a dendroecologist interested in the responses of woody plants to environmental and climatic variability and biotic disturbances from local to landscape scales.
+I am involved in the organisation of events such as the International Training School in Quantitative Wood Anatomy and the Q-NET network supported by the Association for Tree Ring Research (ATR).

 Junior Research Consultant